ransingshruti/second-demo/README.md

 # second-demo
-This is a demo for Practice
+This is a demo for Practice.